Patrick Bruel

 Patrick Benguigui ([patʁik bɛnɡiɡi]; born 14 May 1959), better known by his stage name Patrick Bruel ([patʁik bʁyɛl]), is a French singer-songwriter, actor and professional poker player.

 Biography

 Early life

 Patrick is the son of Pierre Benguigui and Augusta Kammoun, daughter of Elie and Céline ben Sidoun.
+He lived in the staff accommodation of the girls' school in Argenteuil where his mother was a teacher.
 In his youth, Bruel aspired to be a football player, but decided instead to pursue singing after seeing Michel Sardou in 1975.

 Acting and music careers

 His first success came as an actor, in 1979's Le Coup de sirocco.
 He continued acting in films, on television, and in the theater while pursuing his singing career.
 His first single, "Vide" ("Empty"), released in 1982, was not a success, but the follow-up, "Marre de cette nana-là" ("Fed up with that chick"), was a hit.

 In 2003, just before his partner, the writer and playwright Amanda Sthers, gave birth to his first child, Oscar, on 19 August, he changed his name to Bruel-Benguigui, combining his stage name with his birth name.
 On 21 September 2004, he wed the then 26-year-old Sthers; it was his first marriage.
 His second child, Léon, was born on 28 September 2005.
 The couple separated in 2007.

 As of 2004, Bruel has acted in more than forty television and film productions, and has made five studio albums and several live albums.
 In 2002, Bruel released Entre Deux, a double CD of classic chanson that features duets with Charles Aznavour, Jean-Louis Aubert, Jean-Jacques Goldman, Alain Souchon and Renaud, among others.
 It sold two million copies and made Bruel France's best paid singer of the year.
 At the beginning of 2005, in response to the South Asian tsunami of 26 December 2004, Bruel wrote the song "Et puis la terre" with Marie-Florence Gros, with whom he had begun a long-term collaboration in 1998, to benefit the Red Cross.
 His latest album, "Des souvenirs devant", was his fourth chart-topper in France.